devini01/CSCI401W-Fall2023-TeamGamma/Retrospective 2.md

 *(Identify areas where the team can make changes to be more efficient, effective, or collaborative in the next sprint.)*

 1. **Improvement 1**: Short description about the area of improvement. *(e.g., "Need to establish clearer communication guidelines for remote work.")*
+In this sprint, everyone was able to attend and contribute equally.
+For our next sprint we can improve on maintaing communication and setting clear tasks for everyone.